Dclunk/silakka54_keymap/README.md

 ### Layer 1

-Layer 1 is the nav layer, including arrow keys, delete, and media keys.
-The naviagation is based on Vim motions.
-This layer is activated by pressing MO(1), the middle button on the left thumb cluster.
+Layer 1 has all the function keys, as well as some punctuation that is missing.
+On the left side, there is mostly programming punctuation (e.g. brackets).
+The right side has a few other punctuation keys missing.
+This layer is activated by pressing MO(1) on layer 0.

 ![Layer 1](images/silakka54_layer1.png)

 ### Layer 2

-Layer 2 has all the function keys, as well as some punctuation that is missing.
-On the left side, there is mostly programming punctuation (e.g. brackets).
-The right side has a few other punctuation keys missing.
-This layer is activated by pressing the middle button of the thumb cluster on each hand (MO(1) and RCtrl).
+Layer 2 is the nav layer, including arrow keys, delete, and media keys.
+The naviagation is based on Vim motions.
+This layer is activated by pressing MO(1), the middle button on the left thumb cluster, with the RCtrl, the middle button on the right thumb cluster.

 ![Layer 2](images/silakka54_layer2.png)